isomerpages/moh-hib/_for-public/Patient Rights Under HIA/Protecting Health Information.md

 description: ""
 third_nav_title: Patient Rights Under HIA
 ---
+<h2>Cybersecurity and data security standards</h2>
+<p>HIB sets out the cybersecurity and data security standards that will be
+imposed on healthcare providers if they contribute to or access NEHR or share data under the HIB.</p>
+<p>This&nbsp;<strong>ensures the safe and secure handling of health information</strong>.
+HIMS vendors that support healthcare providers to access or contribute data to NEHR will also need to meet cybersecurity and data security standards.</p>
+<p>MOH will also&nbsp;<strong>conduct audits</strong>&nbsp;to ensure that
+healthcare providers have fulfilled the security measures.</p>
 <h2>NEHR has safeguards to protect against cyber-attacks</h2>
 <p>A comprehensive set of security measures and processes protect the NEHR
 against cyberattacks.
 On top of that, both system operator‘s and users’